-Many masses and fragments of this meteorite were recovered in township 25, range 30E., in Union County, New Mexico; which is a very arid region.
+Many individual stones and fragments of this meteorite were recovered in township 25, range 30E., in Union County, New Mexico, which is a very arid region.
 The total recovered weight was 44.4 kg.

-It was determined that the elemental and O-isotopic compositions of the surviving chromite grains from the fossil meteorites were most consistent with an L-group chondritic parent body, and that remnant chondrule abundances, textures, and mean diameters support this finding (Bridges et al., 2007 and references therein).
+It was ascertained that the elemental and O-isotopic compositions of the surviving chromite grains from the fossil meteorites were most consistent with an L-group chondritic parent body, and remnant chondrule abundances, textures, and mean diameters are consistent with this finding (Bridges et al., 2007 and references therein).
 The O-isotopic composition of the sediment-dispersed extraterrestrial chromite grains was determined by Heck et al. (2009) through a SIMS study.
-Measurements of several fossil meteorites along with numerous chromite grains obtained from various quarries have oxygen three-isotope values most consistent with modern L chondrites, but overlap with LL chondrites.
+Measurements of several fossil meteorites, along with numerous chromite grains obtained from various quarries, have oxygen three-isotope values most consistent with modern L chondrites, but overlap with LL chondrites.
 The size range of the chromite grains was established on the parent body by means of varying degrees of metamorphism, and this range was shown to have a direct correspondence to the petrologic type of the fossil meteorites as follows:

 Chromite Diameter vs.

 Although this method of discrimination among petrologic types is not absolute, it serves to illustrate the approximate range of petrologic types represented by the fossil meteorites from the mid-Ordovician Swedish marine limestone quarries.
 It was determined that a greater percentage of low petrologic types are present in the quarries compared to the percentages represented by recent L-chondrite falls, possibly reflecting differences in the nature of the ejected material (Bridges et al., 2007).